Table of contents

 Embed code

-Figure 2: Imports increased substantially in both value and inflation adjusted terms in April 2024
+Figure 2: Imports of goods from both EU and non-EU countries fell in value and inflation adjusted terms in December 2024

-Imports and exports of goods, excluding precious metals, current prices and chained volume measures, seasonally adjusted, EU and non-EU, April 2021 to April 2024
+Imports and exports of goods, excluding precious metals, current prices (CP) and chained volume measures (CVM), seasonally adjusted, EU and non-EU, December 2021 to December 2024

 Embed code